in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 #### "Spring Master Class - Beginner to Expert"

 > Well-paced, clear, step-by-step explanation of a framework that is extremely complex if you try to absorb it all at once, but very intuitive when broken down.
 The instructor breaks it down extremely well and the supplemental materials make it easy to play along.

-> A great course which simplifies learning the complex things in depth.

-> The course is structured in a very logical way and the instructor is well versed with whatever he is teaching.
-Liked it.
-A great experience!

 ## Efficient and Effective